-- 3.3.1 An eligible employee who presents documentation from the Director-General of the relevant Queensland Government department administering adoptions confirming that an adoption order or interim adoption order has been made for the relevant child/children, will be entitled to 12 week's paid adoption leave at the time of placement or taking custody if he or she is the primary care giver, or one week's paid adoption leave if he or she is the secondary care giver.
-This period of paid leave is inclusive of any public holidays arising within that time.
-The period of paid adoption leave cannot be extended other than by the employee taking the leave on a half-pay basis. - 3.3.2 In cases of financial hardship or other exceptional circumstances the employee may ask and the chief executive may exercise discretion in paying the full adoption leave entitlement in advance. - 3.3.3 Applications for adoption leave will be in accordance with the Family Leave (Queensland Public Sector) Award State 2004. - 3.3.4 If the employee is the primary care giver, that employee will be entitled to access a further period of unpaid leave in accordance with the provisions of the Family Leave (Queensland Public Sector) Award State 2004.
+- 9.3.1 An eligible employee who presents documentation from the Director-General of the relevant Queensland Government department administering adoptions confirming that an adoption order or interim adoption order has been made for the relevant child/children, will be entitled to fourteen (14) week's paid adoption leave at the time of placement or taking custody if he or she is the primary care giver, or one week's paid adoption leave if he or she is the secondary care giver.
+The 14 week period or one week period of paid leave is inclusive of any public holidays arising within that time.
+The period of paid adoption leave can be extended by the employee taking the leave on a half-pay basis or by taking sick leave while on paid adoption leave. - 9.3.2 In cases of financial hardship or other exceptional circumstances the employee may ask and the chief executive may exercise discretion in paying the full adoption leave entitlement in advance. - 9.3.3 Applications for adoption leave will be in accordance with the Industrial Relations Act 2016.

+9.3.4 If the employee is the primary care giver, that employee will be entitled to access a further period of unpaid parental leave in accordance with the provisions of the Industrial Relations Act 2016.
 If an employee has accessed the further period of unpaid parental leave they shall confirm their intention of returning to work by notice in writing to the employer, giving not less than 4 weeks prior to the expiration of the period of adoption leave.

-3.3.5 Pre-adoption Leave
+9.3.5 Pre-adoption Leave